MicrosoftDocs/azure-devops-docs/docs/user-guide/about-azure-devops-services-tfs.md

 [!INCLUDE [temp](../includes/version-vsts-tfs-all-versions.md)]

-Azure DevOps Services and Azure DevOps Server were formerly named Visual Studio Team Services (VSTS) and Team Foundation Server (TFS).
 Both offerings provide an integrated, collaborative environment that supports Git, continuous integration, and Agile tools for planning and tracking work.

 Azure DevOps Services is the **cloud offering** that provides a scalable, reliable, and globally available hosted service.
 It's backed by a 99.9% SLA, monitored by our 24/7 operations team, and available in local data centers around the world.